 - Ed from Cowboy Bebop, currently pictured above.
 Ed creates animal-VR viruses in order to discover information about bounties for the Bebop crew that is being kept secret from the general public.
 Ed's child-like behavior means she never seems to consider trying to give them money more directly.

 - Matt Jeevas from Death Note is often depicted as this in the fandom due to his Chaotic Neutral hacking in the main series.

 - Rebecca Hawkins from Yu-Gi-Oh!.
 Seto Kaiba is one as well but could fall more under The Cracker (he certainly never does this for fun), but, technically, the few times we see him hacking, he's helping out the good guys.
 His younger brother Mokuba is this as well.

-- Chisame from Mahou Sensei Negima! falls under this when she's not being the Meta Girl.
+- Chisame from Negima!
+Magister Negi Magi falls under this when she's not being the Meta Girl.
 Eventually, her hacking skills literally become magical when she gains magical girl powers.

 - Aoi Kyougoku from Imadoki!, especially with the elevator.

-- Christina Sierra from Mobile Suit Gundam 00 and Hilde Schbeiker from Mobile Suit Gundam Wing were hinted to be these, but we didn't get to see many results.
-Though we do see Hilde getting some info for Duo which he uses to find Quatre and contact him.
+- Christina Sierra from Mobile Suit Gundam 00 and Hilde Schbeiker from Mobile Suit Gundam Wing were hinted to be these.
+Though Christina isn't seen doing lots of hacking, Hilde does get some info for Duo which he uses to find Quatre and contact him, and later she sneaks into a battleship and gets vital info for the Wing Boys, as the cost of bing severely injured and barely surviving.

-- Helba from Dot Hack.
+- Helba from .hack.
 She is considered a criminal due to the fact that hacking is a capital crime after Pluto's kiss, but does it entirely for fun and to protect the online game The World.

 - Ran Musen the genius programmer from R-15.